Nymphomaniac (film): Volume I

 Joe is raised by a loving father and detached mother.
-In adolescence, Joe loses her virginity to a young man named Jerôme, who then leaves her to fix his moped.
+In adolescence, she loses her virginity to neighbor Jerôme, who then leaves her to fix his moped.
 Seligman notes that Jerôme penetrated her three times vaginally and five anally, resembling the Fibonacci sequence.

 Years later, Joe and her friend B engage in a contest to see who can have sex with the most passengers on a train before its arrival, the winner receiving a bag of chocolate.
-Joe wins after fellating S, a married passenger who resists both girls' advances until Joe forces herself on him.
+Joe wins after fellating S, a married passenger who resists both girls' advances until Joe forces herself on him and orally rapes him.

 Joe relays her first experiences with actual love, which she calls "lust with jealousy added".
 She and her friends establish a club, "The Little Flock", dedicated to freely having sex in an effort to reject society's fixation on love.
 Joe leaves after all the other members develop serious attachments to their conquests.
 As a young adult, Joe drops out of medical school and finds work as a secretary at a printing company.
 Her first employer is Jerôme.
 She avoids his advances in favor of sleeping with other co-workers, to his consternation.
 Joe writes Jerôme a letter after realizing her feelings for him, but realizes he has left with the jealous secretary, Liz.
 She is immediately fired by Jerôme's uncle, the owner of the company, and goes back to indulging her nymphomania despite yearning for Jerôme.

-While Joe is with one of her lovers, H, his wife arrives and admonishes them in front of their children.
-Present Joe states that this barely affected her.
+While Joe is with one of her lovers, H, his wife arrives and admonishes them in front of their children, which the present-day Joe admits barely affected her.
 Another lover, A, arrives in the middle of Mrs. H's breakdown.
 The family eventually leaves, after Mrs. H verbally attacks Joe, slaps H, and flees the apartment, wailing.

 A conversation about Edgar Allan Poe's death reminds Joe of the last time she saw her father; she is the only one to visit him in the hospital as he dies of cancer.
 Joe watches her father experience violent spasms and paranoid delusions, screaming for his wife.
 To distract herself, Joe has intercourse with several people at the hospital.
 When he finally dies, Joe becomes aroused before becoming overwhelmed with depression.

 After Seligman asserts that Bach perfected polyphony, Joe discusses the lovers leading up to her "cantus firmus" - F, a tender but predictable man who prioritizes Joe's sexual needs over his own, and G, whose animalistic control of Joe thrills her.
 While walking in a local park, Joe encounters Jerôme, who has left Liz.
-They embrace and engage in authentically passionate sex, but Joe is distraught upon discovering she can no longer "feel anything".
+They embrace and engage in authentically passionate sex, but Joe is distraught when she can no longer "feel anything".